 - Udemy: Gender Equality and Sexual Diversity

-Taught by two human rights lawyers, this Udemy course takes a historical approach to inclusion education.
+Taught by two human rights lawyers, their Udemy course takes a historical approach to inclusion education.
 The course looks at the ‘main landmarks and institutions’ that fought – and continue to fight – for gender equality and rights for people of different sexual orientations.
 Courses like these provide a base level overview of the facts and figures behind gender equality and sexual diversity, making it perfect for beginners or new learners.

 - FutureLearn + Purdue University: Understanding Diversity and Inclusion